IPTV OTT Encoding & Streaming

 If there are multiple cards with the same device name, append the

-video_device_number and audio_device_number parameters (starting from 0) to
+video_device_number and audio_device_number options (starting from

-the device address.
+0) to the device address.
 For example:

 video=<device_name>:audio=<device_name>?video_device_number=0&audio_device_number=1